 Thesis Topics

 A thesis in the SERG group typical investigates an aspect of the software engineering life cycle (requirements, design, implementation, testing, etc) within the context of a certain development approach (e.g. continuous experimentation) or software technology.
-For example, a software engineering thesis can include applying ML models, while the main focus can be to study how software engineers can identify relevant requirements or to investigate what and how to performing testing for ML-based applications.
-Most of our thesis projects include a combination of implementation of a solution (or an application), and empirical investigations (interviews, focus grops etc) to validate a solution and/or to explore a problem domain.
-An introduction to some of these topics are given in our courses.
+An introduction to some of the SERG topics are given in our courses.

 Requirements and Business including Software Startups, modern requirements practices such as prototyping